 - Purchase "Supplementary Liability Insurance (SLI)" from the rental company.
 The SLI coverage is usually between $1,000,000 and $2,000,000.
 However we always recommend that you ask the rental company as there are differences from state to state.

 - Purchase "Collision Damage Waiver (CDW)" or "Loss Damage Waiver (LDW)" from the rental company.
 This waives most of the financial responsibility for damage to the car.
 While CDW/LDW (it also has many other names which all serve the same purpose) decreases your financial responsibility in the event of an accident from the full value of the car towards $0, there is often $500-$2,000 deductible remaining.
 As always, discuss this with your rental company.

 - Take out "rental car damage coverage*" from RentalCover.com as an alternative to the rental companies' CDW/LDW.
 This reduces your financial responsibility to $0 for plans purchased on RentalCover.com (unless otherwise stated in your quote).
 RentalCover.com plans also include coverage for many types of damage that are sometimes excluded from CDW/LDW policies such as windshield, tire, headlight, underbody, and roof damage.

 1. Your RentalCover.com claim fee would be $0.

-2. Your RentalCover.com policy includes many common types of damage, including windscreen, tire, underbody, roof and overhead damages and damages caused by driving at night, hitting animals, in single vehicle accidents and more.
+2. Your RentalCover.com plan includes many common types of damage, including windshield, tire, underbody, and roof damages, hitting animals, single-vehicle accidents (if not at the fault of the insured driver), and more.